-Every Anti-Champion Weapon in Destiny 2 (February 2023)
+Every Anti-Champion Weapon in Destiny 2 (2023)

 Ever since Shadowkeep, Destiny 2 players have had to contend with Champions.
-These extra-tough enemies have unique abilities that can only be shut down with particular seasonal mods.
-However, there are also a number of Exotic weapons with intrinsic anti-Champion abilities in Destiny 2.
+These extra-tough enemies have unique abilities that can only be shut down with particular seasonal mods or certain subclass abilities.
+However, there are also a number of Exotic weapons with intrinsic anti-Champion capabilities in Destiny 2.
 If you’re looking for a list of all of these weapons, we’ve compiled one here.

+The list below of every anti-Champion Weapon in Destiny 2 details which Exotic weapon stuns Barrier, Overload, and Unstoppable Champions.

-Barrier Champions — Shield Piercing Destiny 2 Anti-Champion Weapons
+Barrier Champions — Shield Piercing

 Barrier Champions in Destiny 2 have the ability to project an impenetrable shield.
-When they’re low on health, they’ll throw this shield up and heal themselves.
+When they’re low on health, they’ll create a shield bubble and heal themselves.
 Most weapons will bounce harmlessly off the barrier, so you’ll need either an appropriate anti-Barrier mod and weapon or one of these Exotics to take them down.

 - Wish-Ender (Kinetic Bow, Primary)